 Advantages of Travertine Tile Flooring

 - Stylish: This is one of the oldest building materials in existence, and its presence in a flooring installation can add a sense of age and prestige to the environment.
-At the same time, it has an inherently dominant energy that draws attention in a subtle, subdued way, with mild tones found swirling in its hazy, shifting surface.
-Each piece is also a nature-formed unique work of earth art, making any floor created from them a one-of-a-kind installation.
+At the same time, it has an inherently dominant energy that draws attention in a subtle, subdued way, with mild tones found swirling in its hazy, shifting surface effects.
+Each piece is also a nature-formed work of earth art, making any floor created from them a one-of-a-kind installation.

-- Subdued effect: Another style effect of travertine is that it has the unique power of natural stone but also maintains a reserved dignity that comes from the soft palette of colors in its spectrum.
+- Subdued: Another style effect of travertine is that it has the unique power of natural stone but also maintains a reserved dignity that comes from the soft palette of colors in its spectrum.
 Available in tans and beiges, grays and speckled off-white hues, these tiles can bring the towering dominance of earth to a flooring installation without overwhelming a room with dramatic colors.

 Disadvantages of Travertine Flooring

 Travertine's durability doesn't make it necessarily low-maintenance, and it's more difficult to install than other types of flooring:

 - Complicated maintenance: While these tiles are solid, strong, and durable, they also have microscopic pores in their surface that can allow spilled liquids and staining agents to seep into the material.
 Luckily, this problem can be resolved by applying a penetrating sealer followed by a barrier surface sealer.
 This dual-sealing treatment should be applied during installation, and then periodically throughout the life of the floor.
 Re-seal more often if you want to maintain the glossy original finish of the material.

 - Heaviness: Travertine tiles tend to be quite heavy, making installation difficult and time-consuming.
 It's usually best to leave installation to professionals.
 The weight of the flooring also a concern with regard to the floor structure, which must be strong and stiff enough to support the flooring without excessive bowing or flexing.